tigerfarm/arduino/Altair101/asm/pGalaxy101a/README.md

 2            x!x>1<       CONDITION GREEN
 ````

+If warp into a base(DOCKED), by coincidence,
++ Resources are not update for the ship, x!x>1<
++ Should update the ship.

 Check, if no alien ships in the sector, don't say: The "alien" retaliates.
 + There is sample code for Laser cannons, search for, "Any alien ships?"
 + Likely add the same code for torpedoes.